genepi/ngs-class/scripts/project.md

 The next step in a typical NGS pipeline is to map & align our reads to the reference genome (e.g. using tools like `bwa mem`).
 Since our data is from a MinION metagenomic study, we have to find out the taxas first.

 ### Run Kraken
 For doing that, we have to introduce a new tool called [kraken](https://ccb.jhu.edu/software/kraken).
 Kraken is a system for assigning taxonomic labels to short DNA sequences, usually obtained through metagenomic studies.
-Please create a local out-folder in your home directory and specify the input fastq file!
+Please create a local out-folder in your home directory and specify the input fastq file.
+Tool is installed at /opt/tools/genetics/kraken/.

-      /opt/tools/kraken-tool/kraken --db /opt/tools/kraken/minikraken_20171013_4GB/ --threads 1 --fastq-input --preload --output <out-file> <input>
+      kraken --db /opt/tools/genetics/kraken/minikraken_20171013_4GB/ --threads 1 --fastq-input --preload --output <out-file> <input>

 ### Run Kraken Report
 To create a report, do the following:

-     /opt/tools/kraken-tool/kraken-report --db /opt/tools/kraken/minikraken_20171013_4GB <out-older> > <report-file>
+     kraken-report --db /opt/tools/kraken/minikraken_20171013_4GB <out-older> > <report-file>

 ### Analyse report
 Find out which taxas are recognized in Barcode05 and 06.
 What are the percentages?